César Charún

-César Augusto Charún Pastor (born 25 October 1970, in Lima) is a former Peruvian footballer who played as a center back.
+César Augusto Charún Pastor (born 25 October 1970) is a Peruvian former footballer who played as a center back.

 Club career

 Charún played for a number of clubs in Peru, including Universitario and Cienciano.
 He also had a spell with Paniliakos in the Greek Super League during the 1997–98 and 1998–99 seasons.

 International career

 Charún made twelve appearances for the senior Peru national football team, including playing in a qualifying match for the 1994 FIFA World Cup.